 Most fellowships are largely tied to doctoral research, and many are heavily focused on STEM disciplines.
 There are more limited fellowship and funding options for master’s level students and programs.
 If you are a master’s level student, or are considering a master’s level program, you may be more likely to secure a fellowship if you are pursuing a research-based master’s degree.

-We recommend students to explore fellowship opportunities available for a wide range of degree levels, disciplines, program types, etc., by accessing the Georgia Tech fellowship database.
+We recommend students to explore fellowship opportunities available for a wide range of degree levels, disciplines, program types, etc., by accessing the fellowship databases below.

 Peer Institution Fellowship Databases

 Peer institutions offer fellowship databases which students can use to filter by your circumstances and interests.
 Please disregard those opportunities that are specific to enrollment at those universities.